Faculty Awards & Grants

 Publishing Support Grants

-Administered by the Dean of the Faculty, these grants are available to help subsidize the cost of publication for scholarly works (e.g., page charges, indexing, editing).
+Administered by the Associate Provost for Diversity, Assessment and Faculty Development, these grants are available to help subsidize the cost of publication for scholarly works (e.g., page charges, indexing, editing).
 Maximum award of $750 per faculty member.

 Sabbatical leave is granted for the express purpose of providing an opportunity for faculty members to enhance their professional development as educators through projects of research, writing, artistic production, and/or other professional activity.
 The leave will promote research in one’s academic discipline.